Boofmower/getdata-016_courseproject/README.md

 ##Getting And Cleaning Data - Course Project
 =========================
-This is repository is for a course project for "Getting and Cleaning Data," a class offered through <a href="https://www.coursera.org/#jhu">Coursera and Johns Hopkins University</a>.
+<p>This is repository is for a course project for "Getting and Cleaning Data," a class offered through <a href="https://www.coursera.org/#jhu">Coursera and Johns Hopkins University</a>. </p>
-There are several files in the repository.
-Each file is part of an analysis that used a dataset created from <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">  Smartphones to assess human activity</a>.
+<p>There are several files in the repository.
+Each file is part of an analysis that used a dataset created from <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">  Smartphones to assess human activity</a>. </p>

 ##Course Project Instructions
 =========================
-You should create one R script called run_analysis.R that does the following.
+<p>You should create one R script called run_analysis.R that does the following.</p>
 <ol>
 <li>Merges the training and the test sets to create one data set.</li>
 <li>Extracts only the measurements on the mean and standard deviation for each measurement. </li>